Natural Health: Naturopathy Program

 Description: Building on the first year Essential Oil course, students will recognize the proper distillation process and where and how the plants are grown and harvested; how to make blends according to clients’ special needs.
 Students will learn emotional and physical application techniques.

-Advanced Reflexology, Meridian Work, and Root of Disease
+Advanced Reflexology, Meridian Work, and Hands On Techniques

 Description: Taking reflexology to the next level, students will improve their technique; learn the reflexes of the hands and also energy centers of the feet.
 Meridian clearing will cover allergy improvement techniques as well as emotional, spiritual healing through meridian points.
 The Beyond Bach portion of the class will introduce the 100+ remedies discovered after Dr. Bach’s original work in flower remedies.